Run the Jewels ' Killer Mike rushes to US to be with ailing mother

 Posting the sad news on his Twitter, Mike wrote: ''Hey, all.
 Due to my Mom being in very bad health I had to exit Cannes early to return to the States to be with her in what may be her final hours.
 Thanks to all for any prayer and good energy. - KM (sic)''

-While the 'Chase Me' hitmakers have shared the note on their official page on the micro-blogging site, they haven't addressed whether their Pyramid Stage performance will still go ahead.
+It comes two days before the hip-hop duo - in which Mike is joined by musical partner El-P - perform at Glastonbury on Saturday (24.06.17) at Worthy Farm in Somerset, South West England.

+A representative for the pair has confirmed to BANG Showbiz that they will still be performing at the festival.

-The political group are expected to be introduced on stage by Labour party leader Jeremy Corbyn.
+The political group will be introduced on stage by Labour party leader Jeremy Corbyn.

 The festival's organiser, Michael Eavis, previously said of the British politician's appearance: ''We're Corbyn fans, that's the thing.
 He's got something new and precious, and people are excited about it.
 He really is the hero of the hour.''